adnir-andrade/pdm2_course_project/README.md

 ## Development environment and tools

-This repository is a frontend only that will communicate with a backend developed in another repository.
+This repository contains the frontend only and will communicate with a backend developed in a separate repository.
 This project is being developed with:

 - [Expo 51](https://expo.dev/);
 - [Nativewind](https://www.nativewind.dev/).